In the Night Tour

-In The Night Tour was the seventh concert tour by Brazilian pop recording artist Kelly Key to promote concerts only in GLBT nightclubs.
+In the Night Tour was the seventh concert tour by Brazilian pop recording artist Kelly Key to promote concerts only in LGBT nightclubs.

 Development

 The tour (without an album basis) brought the singer's biggest hits in remixed versions by DJ especially for the gay community, as well as covers and new songs added during the tour.
 The shows promoted by Kelly Key performed only indoors as nightclubs as discos and nightclubs as a way to fit the work done by singers like Wanessa and Lorena Simpson.
 The tour has gogoboys and special effects on stage and screen.